Daily news has grown to become a hard pill to swallow.

-Between Hurricane Dorian ravaging the Bahamas and the House of Commons' omnipresent roaring, the chaos that has been the past few days has been enough to allow anyone to feel unhinged.
+Between climate change melting the icecaps and the House of Commons' omnipresent roaring, the chaos that has been the past few months has been enough to allow anyone to feel unhinged.

 The American Psychological Association conducted a survey of thousands of Americans to measure their stress levels during the divisive and tormenting 2016 elections.

 Overall, 52 per cent of adults said the election was a source of stress, and that number was more or less equal between Republicans and Democrats and between men and women.

 People older than 71 felt the most stress, followed by millennials.

 Perhaps the high proportion of stress among young people comes from constantly refreshing Facebook since 54 per cent of adults who use social media said the election was stressing them out.

 Trending today: What Is Climate Anxiety + How To Go About Soothing It

 Here's what the American Psychological Association recommends to keep your stress at bay during trying news cycles.